abhogal-lab/WillisWorks/README.md

 # 9. Oxygen exchange, metabolism and neurovascular coupling

-_All metabolic modes share Fick balance and the same arterial network, but differ in how extraction capacity and chronic demand are represented._
+_Both metabolic modes share Fick balance and the same arterial network, but differ in how extraction capacity is represented._

 ![Figure 5.
 Shared oxygen cascade.
 CTH, shunt and endothelial/NVC settings alter exchange or flow demand before derived metrics are calculated.](img/figure5.png)